pyca/cryptography/docs/x509/reference.rst

         used to validate a signature, but use extreme caution as CRL validation is a complex problem that involves much more than just signature checks.

+    .. method:: public_bytes(encoding)

+        .. versionadded:: 1.2

+        :param encoding: The
+            :class:`~cryptography.hazmat.primitives.serialization.Encoding`
+            that will be used to serialize the certificate revocation list.

+        :return bytes: The data that can be written to a file or sent over the network and used as part of a certificate verification process.

 X.509 Certificate Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~